 Overview

-What is Redirect URL?
+What is a Redirect URL?

 Third-party redirects in surveys refer to the practice of redirecting survey respondents to an external website or platform.
 This is typically done by inserting a redirect link into the survey flow, which sends the respondent to an external platform or website.